mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

     .. versionadded:: 4.1
 Autosave Every
-    Here the user can specify how often Krita should autosave the file, you can tick the checkbox to turn it off.
-For Windows these files are saved in the %TEMP% directory.
-If you are on Linux it is stored in /home/'username'.
+    Here the user can specify how often Krita should autosave the file.
+You can tick the checkbox to turn it off.
+For Windows, these files are saved in the %TEMP% directory.
+If you are on Linux they are stored in /home/'username'.
 Compress \*.kra files more.
     This increases the zip compression on the saved Krita files, which makes them lighter on disk, but this takes longer to load.
 Upon importing Images as Layers, convert to the image color space.